martinResearch/PySparseLP/readme.md

 * add OSQP[11] as an available solver
 * translate from Matlab ot pyton the ADMM methods from [https://github.com/nmchaves/admm-for-lp](https://github.com/nmchaves/admm-for-lp)
 * add automatic constraint checking if we provide a feasible solution from the begining.
 It will help debugging constraints.
-* document the active-set *hack* for the chambole pock method (in chambolle_pock_ppdas.py).
-* finish coding the method by Conda (CondatPrimalDual.py)
 * convert to python the matlab implementation of the LP solver based on improved version of champolle-pock called [Adaptive Primal-Dual Hybrid Gradient Methods](https://arxiv.org/abs/1305.0546) available [here](https://www.cs.umd.edu/~tomg/projects/pdhg/)
 * create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve by providing the problem known solution to the solver or by adding the possibility to define a callback to a python function.
 * implement method [4]
 * implement method in [5]
 * add interface to [8] once the code is online.
-* add simplex methods written in python, could get code from here https://bitbucket.org/jbolinge/lp or speedup scipy code [here](https://github.com/scipy/scipy/blob/master/scipy/optimize/_linprog.py) by getting rid of slow loops and using cython.
 * try to get more meaningfull convergence curves for scipy.linprog, or maybe those are the expected curves ?
 * we provide an implementation of Mehrotra's Predictor-Corrector Pimal-Dual Interior Point method translated to python from  [Yiming yan's matlab code](https://github.com/YimingYAN/mpc).
 We could add other interior point methods by translating into python the code
 	* https://github.com/YimingYAN/pathfollow (matlab)